 Your Foodbank’s Response

-In 2015, your Foodbank distributed enough food to provide 1,010,003 meals to Medina County families in need in Medina County.
+In 2017, your Foodbank distributed 1,142,381 pounds of food and essential items to Medina County families in need in Medina County.
 Of that, 203,683 pounds was fresh, nutritious produce, which was distributed for free.

 Walking into the Buckeye Christian Assembly’s food pantry for the first time, Madeline holds the small hands of her daughters, Emily and Natalie.
 She feels welcomed and thankful that places like this are here for families when life doesn’t go exactly as planned.